Colleges by Location

 Student Services

-VanderCook College of Music offers a number of services important for a comfortable and secure life on campus.
+VanderCook College of Music offers a number of services crucial for a comfortable and secure life on campus.

-There is a health clinic with personal/psychological counseling.
-All in all, campus life at VanderCook College of Music is rich and vibrant and provides all you need for a comfortable stay.
+There is a medical clinic with personal/psychological counseling.
+All in all, campus life at VanderCook College of Music is rich and vibrant and provides everything most students need.

 FAQ